runtimeverification/wasm-semantics/media/202001-presentation-thesis-chalmers.md

 -   \tiny Opponent$\colon$Jakob Larsson
 date: January 30, 2020
 institute:
 -   M.Sc.
-Thesis at Chalmers University of Technology, Gothenburg, Sweden
+Thesis at Chalmers University of Technology, Gothenburg, Sweden\newline Department of Computer Science and Engineering
 -   In collaboration with Runtime Verification, Inc., Urbana, IL, United States
 abstract: A smart contract is immutable, public bytecode which handles valuable assets.
 This makes it a prime target for formal methods.
 WebAssembly (Wasm) is emerging as bytecode format for smart contracts.
 KWasm is a mechanization of Wasm in the K framework which can be used for formal verification.
 The current project aims to verify a single smart contract in Wasm by completing unfinished parts of KWasm, making an Ethereum flavored embedding for the Wasm semantics, and incremententally using KWasm for more complex verification, with a focus on heap reasoning.
 In the process many arithmetic axioms are added to the reasoning capabilities of the K prover.
 theme: metropolis